Title and statement of responsibility area

 Scope and content

-Accrual consists primarily of ms. and ts. poetry and prose, some of which are already listed in the finding aid and accrual lists.
+Accrual consists primarily of handwritten and typed poetry and prose, some of which are already listed in the finding aid and accrual lists.
 Also includes correspondence, personal files and biographical information.

 Immediate source of acquisition